 “The greatest and most important problems of life are all in a certain sense insoluble… They can never be solved, but only outgrown.
 This ‘outgrowing’, as I formerly called it, on further experience was seen to consist in a new level of consciousness.
 Some higher or wider interest arose on the person’s horizon, and through this widening of view, the insoluble problem lost its urgency.
 It was not solved logically in its own terms, but faded out when confronted with a new and stronger life-tendency.” – Carl Jung

 The point is that if we are always busy trying to escape what we don’t want to feel or busy trying to solve our issues with our problem-solving mind, we lose sight of the things that actually are in our control.
-Like how we respond to what is happening, how we meet it, and how we move forward.
+Like how we respond to what is happening, how we meet it, and how we choose to move forward.
 And we have less energy to put into what matters to us – into what really matters to us.

 Maybe there is nothing to heal, only things to fall in love with.
 And in there somewhere, all that is no longer needed, melts away.